hindman/optopus/README.md

 glean more information about end-user intent, perhaps with an eye toward providing more specific help.

-#### No-configuration parsing modes
+#### No-configuration parsing

-Optopus will support some no-configuration parsing modes that will parse any input based on standard rules.
+Optopus will support no-configuration parsing that will parse any input based on standard rules.
 The purpose is to support low-stakes or temporary scripts that could benefit from a few command-line options, but are not important enough to warrant much configuration work.

 In addition to the default no-config parsing, demonstrated in the introduction, the library will include a simple mechanism to achieve a few different flavors